skijit/notes/programming/web/angular2/ng-lessons-learned.md

         - I've added an enum service that lets you enumerate names and values in an enum object.

 - **Event and Handler Naming**
+    - Quick reminder on differences between DOM and Angular events:
+        - DOM events are async
+        - Angular Events are extensions of rxjs Subject class- they can be async, but by default, are not.
     - In the traditional DOM scenario, there are 3 things involved in wiring up an event handler.
     1. The event (e.g. `click`)
     2. The property to assign a handler to (e.g. `onclick`)